 (cost: less than $15)

 With just one purchase, you can make your home a lot less appealing to thieves.
 Put a guard dog sign on your home’s window, fence, or door, and you’ll be surprised at how effective it is at deterring potential criminals—or scaring the mailman about your new purchase.

 Guard dogs are known to be the best deterrent for thieves in the world, and that’s no surprise!

 They are known for their bravery because they will fight back if anyone tries to mess with them or their family – and that’s what makes putting up watchdog signs of typical guard dogs like German Shepherds or Dobermans so compelling – even if you do not own a dog for protection yourself.

 These signs can be purchased at any pet store and placed visibly to passersby, such as the front door, front gate, back porch, or windows.

-Placing these highly regarded guard dog symbols near your vehicle or entrance as well will not only show how much you care about security in general, but it will also deter bad guys because you will not look like an easy target since you probably have other security measures in place besides the dog.
+Placing these highly regarded guard dog symbols near your vehicle or entrance as well will not only show how much you care about security in general, but it will also deter bad guys because you will not look like an easy target since you probably have other security measures in place beside the dog.

 5. Hide the spare “hide-a-key” really well